nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-GreenMileageEfforts (GME) is a platform that helps the HR executive of any company quickly arrange carpooling among its employees to lower the carbon footprint of the company.
+GreenMileageEfforts(GME) is an efficient carpooling management solution designed to help corporations reduce their carbon footprint.
+It designed as a platform to help Human Resources (HR) managers of any company quickly arrange carpooling among its employees, lowering the carbon footprint company's carbon footprint.
+GME is a platform that follows a [Command-Line Interface (CLI)](#6-glossary) such that HR employees familiar with a CLI can efficiently navigate the program.

 * Table of Contents
 {:toc}